chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 cellxgene requires ENSEMBL gene identifiers to ensure that all datasets it stores measure the same features and can therefore be integrated.

 The following gene annotation dependencies are *pinned* for this version of the schema.
-For multi-species experiments, cells from any organism are allowed as long as orthologs from the following species annotations are used.
+For multi-species experiments, cells from any organism are allowed as long as orthologs from the following organism annotations are used.

 | Organism | Required version | Download |
 |:--|:--|:--|